-Most fob can be pried open to access the battery so you may not have to take your car anywhere.
-Your owner’s manual may have information on what type of battery should be used and how to replace it.
+The most fob can be pried open to access the battery so you may not have to take your car anywhere.
+Your owner's manual may have information on what type of battery should be used and how to replace it.
 Otherwise, you can find this information online.
 Make sure that you use the correct type of battery.
 A different battery will have a different voltage and the system may not register properly, even if the fob still works.

-If you have multiple key fob, it's a good idea to replace all of the batteries at the same time as they tend to run out at the same time.
-Keep in mind, some vehicles may require a reset procedure before the low battery key fob light will turn off.
+If you have multiple key fobs, it's a good idea to replace all of the batteries at the same time as they tend to run out at the same time.
+Keep in mind, that some vehicles may require a reset procedure before the low battery key fob light will turn off.

 Is it safe to drive with the key fob battery low warning light on?

-This light doesn’t affect drive ability so it is okay to use the car normally if the light is illuminated.
+This light doesn't affect driveability so it is okay to use the car normally if the light is illuminated.
 If you let the battery get too low on voltage, you may not be able to start the car.
-Don’t ignore the light and change the batteries out to prevent this from happening to you.
+Don't ignore the light and change the batteries out to prevent this from happening to you.

 How to Reset the FOB Remote Starter Key?